-Since the exchange rate is fully stable, there is no threat of monetary security; foreign exchange reserves are only needed for international transactions; no “monetary fortress” is needed.
+Since the exchange rate is fully stable, the system is fully convergent, there is no threat of monetary security; foreign exchange reserves are only needed for international transactions; no “monetary fortress” is needed.

 The use of foreign exchange reserves globally is becoming far more efficient.
 Foreign exchange reserves are only needed for international transaction needs, not more.
 That is entirely provided by the system “free of charge”.